Drichards124/Portfolio/README.md

 ## Work Experience
 **Data Analyst @ LendingPoint (_June 2023_ - _January 2024_)**
-- Achieved a 79% reduction in SQL query slot usage (from 1,200 to 250) and reduced query execution time by 80% (from 20 minutes to 4 minutes), resulting in significantly improved data processing efficiency and resource utilization.
+- Achieved a 79% reduction in SQL query slot usage (from 1,200 to 250) and reduced query execution time by 80% (from 20 minutes to 4 minutes), significantly improving data processing efficiency and resource utilization.
-- Implemented a DOMO-based dashboard utilizing SQL tailored for the Vice President of Point Of Need, enabling real-time tracking of vendor funding and applications.
+- Implemented a DOMO-based dashboard utilizing SQL tailored for the Vice President of Point Of Need, enabling real-time vendor funding and applications tracking.
 This strategic initiative led to a substantial 23% reduction in fraudulent merchant applications.
 - Spearheaded the development of a master QA datasheet using BI tools, resulting in a 31% reduction in Full-Time Equivalent hours.
 This enabled data visibility and change impact analysis for non-SQL users across the project management team and interested executives/stakeholders.

 **Customer Service @ LendingPoint (_August 2021_ - _June 2023_)**